 Lyme disease can be very serious if left untreated.
 Treatment as soon as symptoms appear is important to prevent complications from the disease.
 Lyme disease has three stages with different levels of treatment.

-1. In most early-stage cases, Lyme disease has not spread throughout the body.
-It can be treated with oral antibiotics for a period of two to three weeks, and the patient can make a full recovery.
+- In most early-stage cases, Lyme disease has not spread throughout the body.
+It can be treated with oral antibiotics for a period of 10 –14 days, and the patient can make a full recovery.

 Post-Treatment Lyme Disease Syndrome